Latest news

 The SMaRT Centre has been able to transform waste plastics from electronic waste (e-waste) into the first sustainable plastics filament for 3D printers, using thermal transformative techniques and other innovations.

-SMaRT's Plastics Filament MICROfactorieTM technology modules at UNSW are able to use a variety of waste plastics to create valuable filament for 3D printing.
+SMaRT's Plastics Filament MICROfactorieTM technology modules at UNSW are able to use a variety of waste hard ABS plastics to create valuable filament for 3D printing.

-Independent commercial operators have now established Plastics Filament MICROfactoriesTM (and other modules such as Green Ceramics) under licence to SMaRT, including by Kandui Technologies and Shoalhaven City Council
+Independent commercial operators have now established a commercial Plastics Filament MICROfactoriesTM (and other modules such as Green Ceramics) under licence to SMaRT, including by Shoalhaven City Council and Liverpool City Council.

 The research for this has helped the UNSW SMaRT Centre develop the building blocks for its breakthrough MICROfactorieTM technologies and to continue to advance its microrecycling science.

-Australian Government Minister for the Environment Sussan Ley made this announcement in 2019 in support of the innovations from the SMaRT Centre which she toured.
+In announcing the technology in 2019, the-then Australian Government Minister for the Environment Sussan Ley made this announcement in support of the innovations from the SMaRT Centre which she toured.

-She said: "The micro factory’s 3D printing filament is a clear guide to what can be achieved.
+She said: "The MICROfactorieTM’s 3D printing filament is a clear guide to what can be achieved.
 As an example, we currently export waste plastic and import filament for use in schools and business applications, this technology can change that and create Australian jobs.

 "The great thing about this and the other technologies being developed is that it has completed its pilot testing phase and is now producing exciting new products."